dmpstats/MarineScot-Aerial-Bird-Surv/README.md

 ## Repository structure

-There are two sets of code presented, one calculating power from variable survey effort, the other providing survey polygons for FHD estimation.
-These are within the folders _Survey power_ and _FHD_ respectively.
+There are two sets of code expected to be of broad utility, one calculating power from variable survey effort, the other providing survey polygons for FHD estimation.
+These are within the folders _Survey power_ and _FHD_ respectively within the code folder.

+Code underpinning the analyses presented within Donovan & Caneco (2020) are provided within the folder _Marine Scotland Analyses_, noting not all data used are included in the repository, only that which is sufficiently small and where able to be freely distributed.
+Specific data providers would need to be approached to fully replicate results.

 ---